bradymiller/bradymiller.github.io/todo/index.md

 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing).

 ### MU2
-1. Fill out paperwork.
+1. Turned in paperwork; awaiting reply to ensure ok.
 1. G3 items to work on: report revision has been turned in and awaiting reply.
-1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1.
+1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1(awaiting quote from Visolve for this).

 ### MU3
 1. Complete wiki planning page.